SIGN UP FOR NEWSLETTER

-But Dakshinapan is considered the ultimate shopping destination for the ones who are looking for totally indigenous and ethnic products made by Indian artisans and crafts people.
+But Dakshinapan is considered the ultimate shopping destination.
+In other words, If you are looking for Indian ethnic products you can go to this shopping complex.
+Above all, they are products made by Indian artisans and crafts people.
 This is one place where you get products from almost all States in India.

-(Since 1986) Growing up in Kolkata, we mostly frequented the New Market shopping area when we had to go shopping.
+We mostly frequented the New Market shopping area when we had to go shopping.
 Gariahat was considered too crowded for children.
 Soon, there were several Kolkata shopping malls coming up all over the City.
 The first real shopping mall came into existence in the year 2003 and it was called the Forum Mall.
-In fact, the newspapers were full of articles about the newly opened shopping malls in Kolkata and distinguishing them from a simple shopping complex that were in existence then.
-Both a shopping mall and a shopping complex are buildings with multiple shops they wrote, but the principal difference was a mall had to contain a large space for the shoppers to relax (open air or enclosed), food courts, car parking and preferably an entertainment center, which the malls have in form of multiplex cinemas.
+In fact, the newspapers were full of articles about the newly opened shopping mall in Kolkata .
+The first Kolkata Malls was international and vastly different to a simple shopping complex.

 The Shreeram Arcade Mall and the Metro Plaza Mall that followed the Forum Mall were soon opened to the public.
-All glass & glitter with an artificial water body & a fountain, it seemed that the Kolkata shopping experience had changed for good.
-One could shop in air-conditioned comfort and not be elbowed and jostled by crowds, have lunch break and several coffee breaks while shopping.
-In fact one could spend the entire day in a shopping mall, watch a film, have dinner & enjoy the day with friends & family.
+All glass & glitter with an artificial water body & a fountain.
+Above all it seemed that the Kolkata shopping experience had changed for good.
+One could shop in air-conditioned comfort and not be elbowed and jostled by crowds.
+In addition, you could have a lunch break and several coffee breaks while shopping.
+In fact one could spend the entire day in a shopping mall.
+You could watch a film, have dinner & enjoy the day with friends & family.
 The shopping mall opened a whole new world for the simple and until then conservative Calcuttans.

 You can shop for signature style sarees, dress materials, kurtis, skirts, salwar kameezes and pallazo pants.

-Gurjari, Tantuja, Rajasthali and Pragjyotika are Emporiums well known for their colourful & ethnic sarees, ready made dresses and fabrics.
-The Bengal emporium which has been recently rechristened as Biswa Bangla has a stunning collection of textiles, jewelry & handicrafts form Bengal.
-The store stocks fabrics & Bengal cotton saris, jewelry, wooden masks and one honed rhino souveniers.
+Ethnic garments are popular in Gurjari, Tantuja, Rajasthali and Pragjyotika Emporia.
+The Bengal Emporium which has been recently rechristened as Biswa Bangla, has a stunning collection of textiles, jewellery & handicrafts form Bengal.
+The store stocks fabrics & Bengal cotton saris, jewellery, wooden masks and one honed rhino souveniers.
 Pragjyotika, the Assam Emporium is also very popular.
 Assam is well known for its silk & teas.
 Muga silk sarees and the Mekla Chaddar ( half sarees, typical of the ones worn by Assamese women) are very well known here.

 Many of these Emporiums also carry household items and home furnishings such as bedcovers, cushion covers& dining sets.
 Dakshinapan has several Khadi stores, that sell Khadi shirts & dresses.